sitakanta007/starwars/README.md

 ## Steps to run the project
 ## 1. Do a git clone of this repo.
-## 2. Make sure node js / npm is installed in the system.
+## 2. Install Node js from - https://nodejs.org/en/download/
 ## 3. Run following commands in the project root to install dependencies.

 npm install